beasorinio9-ICT/web-dev-labs1/README.md

-🌸 Bean & Bea’s Corner
+🌸 Bea & Bloom Café

 📘 Project Description
 Bean & Bea’s Corner is a multi-page website created as part of my ICT coursework.
 It features a girly aesthetic, interactive navigation, and creative content such as stop-motion animation and curriculum reflections.
 This project demonstrates my skills in web development, design, and digital storytelling.